-The goals of the Mahi Solar agricultural plan and Agrivoltaic Program are (A) to study what types of solar-compatible farming could work in Hawai'i; (B) to support local farmers with land, water and startup funds to grow out these products at a commercial scale at the Mahi project site; and (C) to share results with others in the local solar and agricultural industries to find new solutions for solar and agriculture to be productive on the same land.
+The Mahi Solar project will invest in local agriculture and increase the number of acres actively farmed.
 The agricultural plan will support clean, local energy, increase local food production, and result in valuable research and information about agricultural land use best practices that can be shared with communities in the state and worldwide.